Fused LASSO as Non-Crossing Quantile Regression: Monte Carlo

 The results on variable selection presented in Table \ref{tab:MC_TXR} are more revealing.
-We find that the TPR of BRW is below 1 (and the TNR is above 0) for all DGPs, which corroborates Theorem \ref{theorem:NC=FLASSO}.
+Since the GNCQR can recover both the BRW (when setting $\alpha=1$) and the QR (as $\alpha\rightarrow0$), we can compare the performance of these estimators to see the impact $\alpha$ has on the coefficient profiles.
+Given the findings of Theorem \ref{theorem:NC=FLASSO}, we expect the TPR to decrease and the TNR to increase as $\alpha$ increases.
+We find that the TPR of BRW is below 1 (and the TNR is above 0) for all DGPs, which corroborates Theorem \ref{theorem:NC=FLASSO}, which states that non-crossing constraints are a special type of fused shrinkage.
 This is not simply a feature of the Monte Carlo design, as the QR yields a TPR of 1 and a TNR of 0 in all cases.
 Note that for $y_1$, all variables are quantile-varying and as such TNR does not exist for this case.

-Among the estimators, BRW yields the highest TPR for all DGPs for all cases considered.
+Among the estimators that have some fused shrinkage, BRW yields the highest TPR for all DGPs for all cases considered.
 GNCQR always ranks second and FLQR has the worst performance for TPR.
-Further, BRW's performance for TPR far exceeds the other estimators.
 However, this superior performance in TPR for BRW is coupled with the worst performance when it comes to TNR.
 For TNR, FLQR produces the best results, with GNCQR a close second.
-From these results we can see that BRW undershrinks quantile variation, FLQR overshrinks, and GNCQR yields a `goldilocks' option.
+From these results we can see that BRW undershrinks quantile variation, FLQR overshrinks, and GNCQR yields a middle-ground option.

-Coupled with the fit results of Table (\ref{tab:MC_RMISE}), we find that GNCQR not only provides robustness over FLQR for $y_4$, but also is able to give fits close to FLQR while retaining better model selection properties.
+As will be seen in the fit results of Table (\ref{tab:MC_RMISE1}), we find that GNCQR not only provides robustness over FLQR for $y_4$, but is also able to give fits close to FLQR while retaining better model selection properties.
 In particular, GNCQR is able to yield much better TPR than FLQR without substantially compromising its ability to identify the true negative differences.

-Unlike the fits, increasing the number of quantiles has a marked impact on variable selection: it lowers TPR and increases TNR for all estimators.
+Increasing the number of quantiles has a marked impact on variable selection: it lowers TPR and increases TNR for all estimators (except the QR).
 This further corroborates Theorem \ref{theorem:NC=FLASSO}.
 Increasing sample size also influences the TPR and TNR of all estimators.
 For BRW and GNCQR, increasing the sample size increases TPR but lowers TNR for all DGPs and all $\Delta_\tau$.
 However, for FLQR we see similar tendency when $\Delta_\tau=0.2$ but not when $\Delta_\tau=0.1$.
 In particular, for FLQR for $y_4$, the TPR decreases as the sample size increases when $\Delta_\tau=0.1$.
 This is particularly troubling since FLQR has the worst TPR of all the estimators.